PikaArc/quartz-vault-repo/content/The Ionic Talk/2-World/Guilds and Groups/Vizin Family.md

 ::

-# `=this.file.name`
+# Vizin Family
 ## Overview

 The Vizin family is a prominent lineage within the Seelie Fey Court, known for their mastery of druidic arts and their influence in the enchanting city of Osfelin.
-Led by patriarch Erefis and matriarch Salanae, the Vizins command respect and admiration from their peers, with their daughter [[Fanlyn]] poised to carry on their esteemed legacy.
+Led by patriarch Erefis and matriarch Salanae, the Vizins command respect and admiration from their peers, with their daughter [[Fanlyn|Fanlyn]] poised to carry on their esteemed legacy.

 ## Etymology

-The surname "Vizin" is believed to have roots in ancient Fey language, symbolizing "wisdom" and "balance," reflecting the family's deep connection to nature and their role as guardians of the [[Feywilds]] natural order.
+The surname "Vizin" is believed to have roots in ancient Fey language, symbolizing "wisdom" and "balance," reflecting the family's deep connection to nature and their role as guardians of the [[Feywilds|Feywilds]] natural order.

 ## Activities